Do You Have These Financial Aid Questions?

-A: The non-custodial parent will not report any information (income, assets, etc.) on the FAFSA, as the FAFSA only asks for information from the custodial parent and the custodial parent’s current spouse.
-As the noncustodial parent, you may need to submit the Noncustodial PROFILE to schools that require the PROFILE.
-You’ll list all of your income and asset information (including the value of your 529 accounts) on that Noncustodial PROFILE.
-Also important to note: because the value of your 529 account does not appear on the FAFSA, any contributions you make from your 529 account to pay for your son’s college costs must be listed as student income in the year it was received.
-So if you pay for college expenses in 2017 from your 529 account, your son must list that amount as income on the 2019-20 FAFSA.
+A: The non-custodial parent will not report any information (income, assets, etc.) on the FAFSA, as the FAFSA only asks for information from the custodial parent and the custodial parent's current spouse.
+As the noncustodial parent, you may need to submit the Noncustodial Profile to schools that require the CSS Profile.
+You'll list all of your income and asset information (including the value of your 529 accounts) on that Noncustodial Profile.
+Also important to note: because the value of your 529 account does not appear on the FAFSA, any contributions you make from your 529 account to pay for your son's college costs must be listed as student income in the year it was received.

 Q: Do both the student and parent need an FSA ID?